Over Easy: 4 Gentle Alternatives to Inversions

 2. Sit along its long edge, and then spin on the hip touching the bolster to then lie on your back.

 3. As you spin, your feet will rise to the sky.
-Engage your abdominals a bit to lift your hips, enough to lay your bum, hips, and low back on the bolster (your back will also have to scoot towards the wall).
+Engage your abdominals a bit to lift your hips enough to lay your bum, hips, and lower back on the bolster (your back will also have to scoot toward the wall).
 Your bum should be slightly off the edge of the bolster, moving toward the wall.

-5. Allow your entire backside to soften, especially on your exhalations, and allow that softening to seep into your front side.
+5. Allow your entire backside to soften, especially on your exhalations, and let that softening seep into your front side.

-6. If it is comfortable for you, close your eyes, and turn inward.
+6. If it is comfortable, close your eyes and turn inward.
 Listen to any messages that your body might be offering.

 Judith Hanson LasaterLove a gentle yoga practice and gentle inversions?
 Study Restorative Yoga with YogaUOnline and Judith Hanson Lasater: Breathe, Heal, Relax and Renew – An Introduction to Teaching Restorative Yoga.